justiceo/Praso-DPD/README.md

 ### Installing in Eclipse

 - Download and extract the project to working directory
-- Navigate to File -> New -> New Project
+- Navigate to File -> Import
-- Select Maven -> Maven Project
+- Select Maven -> Existing Maven Project
 - Select the directory of the DPD project (should display the pom.xml file)
 - And then finish